fenghaitao/spec-kit/templates/register-template.md

 - **Type**: Signal type (clock, reset, interrupt, data, control, status)
 - **Description**: Purpose and behavior of the port

+### Step 3: Generate IP-XACT Register Description XML File

+Generate the initial IP-XACT XML structure with all extracted information:

+**3.1 Component Identification**:
+- Use placeholders: `[VENDOR_NAME]`, `[LIBRARY_NAME]`, `[IP_NAME]`, `[VERSION]`
+- Include proper namespaces and schema location

+**3.2 Bus Interface** (if applicable):
+- Determine bus type from specification (APB, AXI, etc.)
+- Configure as slave or master
+- Reference memory map

+**3.3 Memory Map**:
+- Create `<ipxact:memoryMap>` with extracted address block information
+- Set base address (typically 0x0)
+- Calculate range from highest register offset + size

+**3.4 Register Definitions** (for EACH register):
+- Define basic properties: name, offset, size, access type
+- Add placeholder `<ipxact:description>` (will be filled in Step 5)
+- Add reset value and mask (if specified)

+**3.5 Field Definitions** (for EACH field in EACH register):
+- Calculate bitOffset and bitWidth from bit range
+- Set access type (map W1C → write-1-clear, RC → read-clear, etc.)
+- Add placeholder `<ipxact:description>` (will be filled in Step 5)
+- Add reset value (if specified)
+- Add enumerated values (if defined)

+**3.6 Port Definitions**:
+- Extract I/O signals from Step 2
+- Define direction (in/out/inout)
+- Specify wire type and width

-### Step 2: Identify Side-Effects
+### Step 4: Identify Side-Effects

 Analyze the functional behavior descriptions to identify read/write side-effects for both registers and fields.
-These side-effects will be included in the `<ipxact:description>` tags.
+Document these for filling into the XML in Step 5.

 **Register-to-Functionality Relationships**:
 - Identify all hardware functionalities (timer, interrupt, DMA, etc.)